csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

     - Menu scrolling is easy
     - Star balance -> visual (line and plot graph) -> easy t o understand
     - Helpful but not complicated images to help the user
-    - Personable, it says their name  + emoji
+    - Personable, it says their name  and emoji
   - Spotify:
      - Three buttons at the button
      - Curates most freq uses of the app